-PC Card slot - Supports one PC Card, such as a modem or network adapter, or a 34-mm ExpressCard in an adapter.
+PC Card/ExpressCard slot - Supports one PC Card, such as a modem or network adapter, or an ExpressCard in an adapter.
 The computer ships with a plastic blank installed in the slot.
-For more information, see Installing a PC Card or 34-mm ExpressCard. installed in the slot.
-For more information, see Installing a PC Card or smart card slot - Supports one smart card.
+For more information, see Installing a PC Card or ExpressCard.